-- (B) Intervention away from the workplace to ensure the Customer continues to meet their Employer's expected level of performance and successfully begins receiving Extended Services provided by an entity other than DVR. - iv.
-Off-Site Psycho-Social Job Support Services Supported Employment Reports - (A) A Service Delivery Outcome Report (SDOR) shall be completed by the Contractor to document the specific activities and frequency of regular interaction the Contractor has conducted with the Customer away from the Customer's workplace to assist them in achieving and maintaining satisfactory job Performance. - (B) Reports are required for, and must accompany, all invoices submitted to the VRC for approval.
-See Section 5, Reports for additional reporting requirements. - (C) Upon completion of the Contractor's internal intake process with the Customer, the Contractor shall submit a written report on the SDOR to DVR.
-The report shall document the Contractor's acceptance of the DVR SDOP and AFP for delivery of the authorized service and date the Contractor met and completed the Contractor's internal intake process with the Customer. - (D) If the SDOR does not thoroughly meet the reporting requirements in this contract and subsequent amendment(s), including the requirements in the SDOP, the VRC may withhold payment and return the invoice and SDOR to the Contractor for necessary revision(s). - (E) Upon completion of Off-Site Psycho-Social Job Support Service Supported Employment, the Contractor shall submit a written narrative report on the SDOR form indicating: - The dates for each Off-Site Psycho-Social adjustment interaction the Contractor had with the Customer. - An identification of the workplace Psycho-Social adjustment issues that were addressed by the Contractor with the Customer during the course of service delivery and a summary of the Customer's response. - Verification the Customer has begun receiving Extended Services. - Any other significant ongoing issues that may impede job performance.
+- i.
+Individualized Off-Site Psycho-Social Job Support Services that enable a Customer to successfully adjust to the work environment and manage the stresses of working. - ii.
+Intervention away from the workplace to ensure the Customer continues to meet their Employer's expected level of performance and successfully begins receiving Extended Services provided by an entity other than DVR. - (c) Off-Site Psycho-Social Job Support Services Supported Employment Reports - i.
+Intake Report see section 6.b Reports. - ii.
+Outcome Report Upon completion of Off-Site Psycho-Social Job Support Service Supported Employment, the Contractor shall submit a written narrative report on the SDOR form indicating: - (A) The dates and length of time for each Off-Site Psycho-Social Service provided. - (B) An identification of the workplace Psycho-Social adjustment issues that were addressed by the Contractor with the Customer during the course of service delivery and a summary of the Customer's response. - (C) Verification the Customer has begun receiving Extended Services. - (D) Any other significant ongoing issues that may impede job performance.